-Manila, Philippines, November XX, 2022 – Technology helped significantly bridge the gap between quality and conducive education before and after the pandemic.
+Manila, Philippines, November 24, 2022 – Technology helped significantly bridge the gap between quality and conducive education before and after the pandemic.
 It allowed students to expand their knowledge and helped educators increase their efficiency.

 To celebrate this feat and in accordance with National Teacher’s Month and World Teachers’ Day, Quipper, one of the leading edtech and LMS platforms in the Philippines, conducted the first-ever Quipper Super Teachers awards last October 13.